 Remedy: Double check that there are no rips or holes in the tire.
 Replace the tube, inflate slowly and make sure the tire is seated properly all the way around (not bulging, the tire line is even all the way around the rim).

 Evidence: Air leaks out the valve or valve stem.

 Cause: A damaged valve.

 Remedy: Replace the tube, make sure the valve is straight.

 Evidence: Can't find any leak.

 Remedy: Double check the rim / tape and tire.
 Overfill the tube as much as you can to try to find the hole.
 Replace the tube.

 Chain Cleaning + Lubrication

 Ideally your chain should be clean and lubricated.
 This wikiHow is very thorough, not all steps are necessary:

-We recommend lubing at least once a month, and going through all gears before wiping the excess off.
+We recommend lubing at least once a month, or after riding through wet/dirty conditions, and going through all gears before wiping the excess off.